egzakt/UnifikDatabaseConfigBundle/README.md

 | id  | name             | value                     |
 | --: | ---------------- | ------------------------- |
 | 1   | custom_parameter | My custom parameter value |

+### Clear the cache

+As database configurations and parameters are cached, you will need to do a `app/console cache:clear` every time you wish to reload the configuration coming from the database.